ibe-uw/BaNaNA/README.md

 ### 4. Run the analysis

 This command will run the pipeline for all the samples provided in the `sample_name` option.
-The number of cores `-c` shouldn't be smaller than nuber of `threads`.
+The number of cores `-c` shouldn't be smaller than the `threads` number provided in the config file.

 ***Attention, the pipline takes long time to finish!***